 You will NOT go through Customs at the Fargo airport upon leaving the plane.
 You will go through Customs at your first port of entry to the United States.
 The Fargo airport is not large, so once you depart your plane, the baggage claim is only a minute or two away.

 Welcome at Fargo Airport

-Please look for the NDSU Welcome table when you arrive between Monday, August 14th and Wednesday, August 16, 2017.
-The Welcome table will be staffed with volunteers between 10:00am and 10:00pm on Monday, August 14th, Tuesday, August 15, and Wednesday, August 16, 2017.
+Please look for the NDSU Welcome table when you arrive between Tuesday, January 2nd and Wednesday, January 3rd.
+The Welcome table will be staffed with volunteers between 10:00am and 10:00pm on these days only.

 Welcome volunteers will be set up near the baggage claim at Hector International Airport.
 NDSU Welcome volunteers will be able to answer questions you may have about your arrival to Fargo and NDSU.
 Volunteers will also provide you with a complimentary welcome bag.